National Digital Twin programme to 2022

 The National Digital Twin Climate Resilience Demonstrator (CReDo)

 A project to examine the impact of extreme weather on energy, water and telecoms networks, and how a collaborative, data-sharing approach can improve their resilience to climate change.Go to CReDo

 NDTp progress towards a National Digital Twin

-A paper setting out the proposed principles to guide the national digital twin and the information management framework that will enable it.
+A paper setting out the proposed principles to guide the National Digital Twin and the Information Management Framework.